 - C. Moving Roadblock: Under certain circumstances, the use of rolling roadblocks is effective and the chance of injury and vehicle damage is greatly reduced.
-A moving roadblock should be considered before resorting to a stationary roadblock. - D. The patrol supervisor is ultimately responsible for the use of a roadblock or forcible stopping of a fleeing motor vehicle. - E. Training on forcible stopping and the use of roadblocks will be conducted periodically through roll call training.
+A moving roadblock should be considered before resorting to a stationary roadblock. - 1.
+Training on forcible stopping and the use of roadblocks will be conducted periodically through roll call training.